blinklabs-io/docs/src/content/docs/guides/adder/Examples/007-example-6-watch-mempool-for-a-token.md

 description: Adder Example 6 - Watch Mempool for a Transaction with a Token.
 ---

-In this example we will use Adder to send us a desktop notification when there is a transaction in our mempool that includes a certain token or asset that we want to track.
+In this example we will use Adder to get a log notification when there is a transaction in our mempool that includes a certain token or asset that we want to track.

 ⚠️ Mempool is used for pre-accepted transactions.
 If higher assurance is needed, use `input-chainsync`.